 The Hidden Ears of Covent Garden

 If Soho has its hidden noses then Covent Garden has its Hidden Ears.
 Just like the noses in Soho these hidden ears are created by an artist.
 Tim Fishlock made casts of his own ears but nobody really knows why?
+Talking of Covent Garden, there is another hidden spot in Covent Garden that most people just walk past.
+Next time you are there make sure you visit Neals Yard.
+You will be pleasently surprised.

 The Victorian Pet Cemetery in Hyde Park

 Both Londoners and visitors love Hyde Park.
 This huge green space in the centre of the city is busy in all four seasons, but did you know that Hyde Park has a pet cemetery?
 Hyde Park’s Pet Cemetery was started in 1881 by the gatekeeper at Victoria Lodge, a Mr Winbridge, who started burying dogs in the lodge’s garden.
-Apparently the first dog to be buried there was a Maltese terrier called Cherry.
+Apparently, the first dog to be buried there was a Maltese terrier called Cherry.
 It then became fashionable for London’s wealthy to bury their pets in Hyde Park, hence the cemetery.

 Brixton Windmill, Brixton